+With this in mind, which MacBook should you get?
 Here's the easy answer to help you decide:

-- Just need to do day-to-day emailing, browsing and work?
+- Just need to do day-to-day emailing, browsing, and work?
 Pick the MacBook Air

-We look at the Apple MacBook lineup and help you pick out the best Mac for your own needs and budget.
+We look at the Apple MacBook lineup, and help you pick out the best Mac for your own needs and budget.